Private, In-Home Tutoring in Monticello, Arkansas

 Monticello, Arkansas Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Monticello students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Monticello, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Monticello School Districts is comprised of four schools and 2,125 students in grades K-12.
 There are two elementary schools, a middle school, and a high school.
 There is also a vocational school that high school students can attend.
 Drew Central includes three schools and over 1,000 students.
 The district website also includes overall curriculum guides for grades K-8 for each of the main content areas.

 Educating Our Parents: Understanding the Monticello District Curriculum

 Drew Central uses the Common Core Standards and will soon implement the PARCC assessment to replace the current state test.
 The district has its own website dedicated to math instruction at each grade level from K-8.
 This includes a list of skills students should gain proficiency in during each of the four quarters of the school year; for example, one of the things third graders should know by the third nine-week period of the year is their multiplication facts.

 Monticello is committed to 21st century learning.
 The district’s websites suggests a free educational mobile app daily and offers a “technology tip” weekly.
 It also has posted documents describing different types of instructional technology and apps that can be used in various content areas.
 Additionally, parents can register their students into the 21st Century Community Learning Center program, which includes academic support services and enrichment activities such as technology use.

 Our Monticello, Arkansas tutoring programs are personalized just for you